 Decorating your home offers you the chance to personalize the space in which you live.
 You can make a generic space into a special place for you and your family to live and enjoy.
 Window treatments are naturally part of most interior decorating plans.
 What may not be part of your plan is window film.
 It is something, however, that you should consider when decorating your home.

 The Reality of What Is on the Other Side of the Glass

 Most of us would love to have wonderful views out of every window in our house.
 If you live in the middle of the mountainous wilderness, you may be that lucky.
 Unfortunately the rest of us may not be so lucky.

 Do any of these views sound familiar?

-- The front window that is too close to the street.
+- The front window is too close to the street.
 Everyone walking or driving by can see right into your living space unless you close the curtains.

-- The bedroom window that faces directly at the neighbor’s bedroom window.
+- The bedroom window faces directly at the neighbor’s bedroom window.
 Unless you want to see Mrs. Jones in her intimates (or have her see you in yours), you have to keep your blinds down.

 - The bathroom window faces a brick wall.
 You live very close to your neighbors and that window gets no light and has nothing attractive on the other side.

 - The living room windows face directly south, getting all the sunshine year round.
 This has faded out the carpets and upholstery.
 It also makes that room very uncomfortable in the afternoons.

 These views are extremely common all around Northern California.
 Window tinting is a semi-permanent solution that will fix those problems.